These pages contain no thing more than the beliefs ‘we’, “man”, currently hold

 Example: Law is black and white = “Thou shalt not murder“

-To better understand why lawyers were tarred and feathered in colonial days, read that red book above.
+To better understand why lawyers were tarred and feathered in colonial days, read the conclusions Chapter of that red book above.

 ~ ~ ~

-Fifth, learn the history and true meaning of the words you use as well as punctuation or you will never know how to write like a “[wo]man” nor will you ever know what is really going on around you.
+Fourth, learn about “STATUTORY CONSTRUCTION” (that gray area) and the history and true meaning of the words you use as well as punctuation or you will never know how to write like a “[wo]man” nor will you ever know what is really going on around you.